IFRS for Small and Medium-Sized Entities (IFRS for SMEs)

 - Also shows results of stewardship of management over resources

-- Qualitative characteristics (understandability, relevance, materiality, reliability, substance over form, prudence, completeness, comparability, timeliness, balance between benefit and cost)
+- Qualitative characteristics (understandability, relevance, materiality, reliability, substance over form, prudence, completeness, comparability, timeliness, balance between benefit and cost, undue cost or effort*)

 - Asset: Resource with future economic benefits